 Marisa Domino, PhD

-Marisa Elena Domino, PhD, is a professor in the Department of Health Policy and Management in the Gillings School of Global Public Health; she is also director of the Program on Mental Health and Substance Abuse Systems and Services Research at the Cecil G. Sheps Center for Health Services Research.
+Marisa Elena Domino, PhD, is an adjunct professor in the Department of Health Policy and Management in the Gillings School of Global Public Health.

 She received her doctoral degree in health economics from Johns Hopkins University and completed a postdoctoral fellowship in the economics of mental health at Harvard Medical School’s Department of Health Care Policy.